~ Our herd’s well-being is our first priority and our commitment to each horse is 24/7, all day, every day.

 ~ 13 years of experience exclusively with senior horse care issues and end of life decisions.

 ~ Our Barn Manager lives on site.
 Our Executive Director and Founder, Dee Doolittle, also lives on site with her family.

-~ Minimum twice daily monitoring and a night check.
+~ Minimum twice daily monitoring plus night check and video monitoring in stalls.

 ~ Over 30 dedicated, loving volunteers.